-The analysis of the effect of changes in interest rate risk on the economic value of the Bank's equity (EVE) by currency is provided in Note 7.3 of the Explanatory Notes to the Bank's annual financial statements for 2019.
+The analysis of the effect of changes in interest rate risk on the economic value of the Bank's equity (EVE) by currency is provided in Note 7.2 of the Explanatory Notes to the Bank's annual financial statements for 2020.

-In the course of ICAAP, to determine the capital required to cover the interest rate risk of the bank portfolio the Bank measures its interest rate risk using a gap analysis combined with stress testing for changes in interest rate levels by 200 basis points in accordance with the Procedure for Preparing Reporting Form 0409127 Information on Interest Rate Risk provided in Instruction No. 4927-U of the Bank of Russia of 8 October 2018 On the List, Forms and Procedure for Preparation and Presentation of Reporting Forms of Credit Institutions to the Central Bank of the Russian Federation.As at 1 January 2020, estimated interest rate risk amounted to RUB 308,461 thousand (1 October 2018: RUB 246,257 thousand), which is the maximum net interest income (gap) in all currencies over a one-year horizon provided that interest rate changes by 200 basis points.
+In the course of ICAAP, to determine the capital required to cover the interest rate risk of the bank portfolio the Bank measures its interest rate risk using a gap analysis combined with stress testing for changes in interest rate levels by 400 basis points in accordance with the Procedure for Preparing Reporting Form 0409127 Information on Interest Rate Risk provided in Instruction No. 4927-U of the Bank of Russia of 8 October 2018 On the List, Forms and Procedure for Preparation and Presentation of Reporting Forms of Credit Institutions to the Central Bank of the Russian Federation.
+As at 1 January 2021, estimated capital required to cover the Bank's portfolio risk amounted to RUB 701,374 thousand (1 January 2020: RUB 467,801 thousand).